 Choose classic Peppermint Bark if you’re a sucker for the sweet minty crunch of a Christmas candy cane.
 Or if you love the winning combination of coconut and almond, heavenly Almond Joy is sure to be your bestie.
 Have a sophisticated palate?
 Orange Hazelnut not only looks beautiful with bright bursts of orange rind, but the taste is also pretty momentous!

 For all the best keto dessert recipes, be sure to bookmark this page.

 Our basic recipe allows for easy customization.

-I bet you already have most of the ingredients on hand!
+I bet you already have most of the ingredients to make this keto chocolate bark on hand!

-A festive chocolate bark recipe with three simple and delicious variations.
+A festive and low-carb chocolate bark recipe with three simple and delicious variations.